stenone/SIEM-Azure/README.md

 ## Getting Started

-To set up the SIEM Azure Sentinel MAP project for monitoring failed login attempts, follow these steps:
+To set up the SIEM Azure Sentinel Attack Map project for monitoring failed login attempts, follow these steps:

-1. Create a Microsoft Azure subscription and deploy a virtual machine in Azure.
+1. Create a [Microsoft Azure](https://azure.microsoft.com/en-us) subscription and deploy a virtual machine in Azure.
 2. Allow all traffic in the firewall settings of the virtual machine.
 3. Create a Log Analytics Workspace to centralize and analyze log data.
 4. Enable gathering VM logs in Azure Security Center to detect potential security threats.